Executive Biography

-Pastora joined Cisco in 2003, and she has close to three decades of experience in regulatory and public policy issues concerning telecommunications, internet regulations, competition and trade, among others.
-During her 18-year tenure at Cisco, she has successfully advocated for policies that foster the deployment of broadband networks, enable the future of wireless technologies, and provide thorough privacy and cybersecurity frameworks.
+Pastora joined Cisco in 2003, and she has close to three decades of experience in regulatory and public policy issues concerning telecommunications, internet regulations, competition, and trade, among others.
+During her 19-year tenure at Cisco, she has successfully advocated for policies that foster the deployment of broadband networks, enable the future of wireless technologies, promote the green and digital transition, and enhance privacy and cybersecurity.

-She is passionate about mentorship, talent development and women’s leadership as well as an advocate on the role of digital technologies in powering a more sustainable and inclusive future for all.
-She is also a member of Cisco’s Senior Leadership Team in EMEAR and the country sponsor for Egypt, a key market for Cisco in the Middle East region.
+She is passionate about mentorship, talent development, and women’s leadership—serving as the executive sponsor for the Women of Cisco Community in EMEA—and is an advocate for the role of digital technologies in powering a more sustainable and inclusive future for all.
+She is also a member of Cisco’s Senior Leadership Team in EMEA and APJC and the country sponsor for Egypt, a key market for Cisco in the Middle East region.

 Prior to Cisco, Pastora was Vice-President of Regulatory Affairs for Global TeleSystems (GTS), a pan-European fibre-optic network operator.
 She started her career with the Brussels law firm Van Bael & Bellis, dealing with EU trade and competition law issues.